 The program funds are made available through direct, low-interest loans administered in partnership with the Vermont Economic Development Authority (VEDA), competitive grants to organizations responding to an annual Request for Proposals (RFP), and non-competitive grants and incentives.
 For-profit businesses must apply for loans.
 Non-profits and municipalities may apply for loans or competitive grants that must address activities included in the annual competitive grant RFP.

 Loans: Loans can be made to for-profit and non-profit entities.
 Projects must meet the basic eligibility criteria for the program, determined through a Letter of Intent to Apply process, and are subject to standard loan analysis through an underwriting process by VEDA.
 Potential loan applicants must consult with the WCEDP Project Manager to prepare and submit a Letter of Intent to Apply, which is considered by the WCEDP Advisory Council and ACCD.
-If the LOI is approved, the applicant must receive business counseling and technical assistance from the VtSBDC representatives in Windham County to prepare and submit a full WCEDP loan application to VEDA.
-Loan applications are accepted on a continuous basis as long as an LOI has been approved and the loan applicant has received VtSBDC counseling/technical assistance.
+Loan applications are accepted on a continuous basis as long as an LOI has been approved.
 Loan applications, including all required documentation and financial information, are filed directly with VEDA, who will conduct underwriting and make a recommendation to ACCD.
 If approved by ACCD, the loan can be closed when all required closing documents are submitted to VEDA.
-See links below for more detail.

 Competitive Grants: Each year, the WCEDP Advisory Council determines the economic activities to be included in an RFP, which is released in the spring.
 The RFP includes eligibility criteria and describes the types of projects that are eligible for that round of competitive grant funding.
 Eligible projects may vary each year depending on the need identified by the region.
 Potential grant applicants must consult with the WCEDP Project Manager to prepare and submit a Pre-Application which is considered by the WCEDP Advisory Council and ACCD.
-If the Pre-Application is approved, the applicant must receive counseling and technical assistance from the VtSBDC representatives in Windham County or the WCEDP Project Manager to prepare and submit a full WCEDP grant application.
+If the Pre-Application is approved, the applicant must receive counseling and technical assistance from the WCEDP Project Manager to prepare and submit a full WCEDP grant application.
 Grant applications are filed with ACCD and will be scored by ACCD staff and reviewed by regional and state agencies.
 The Secretary of Commerce and Community Development will make final decisions for funding.
-See links below for more detail.

 Non-Competitive Grants: At the discretion of the Governor and/or ACCD Secretary, ACCD will make grants to regional partners to assist with the marketing and administration of the WCEDP.